top of page

 Find out more about getting involved in the study

-We would discuss the study with you and discuss being part of our Public Involvement group.
-Do drop us an email (fatherstogether@ucl.ac.uk) or call/message (0746 928 4285).
+To discuss the study and being part of our Public Involvement group, email us at fatherstogether@ucl.ac.uk

 We are keen to speak with family members or friends who have experienced the impact of imprisonment of a young father (aged 18-25 years).
 You might be a partner, parent, uncle, aunt or close friend - we are open to hear from anyone aged 18 or above.
 We would discuss the study with you and invite you to an individual interview with a researcher.
 This can be held in-person or online and you will get a voucher to thank you for your time.
-Do drop us an email (fatherstogether@ucl.ac.uk) or call/message (0746 928 4285).
+Email us at fatherstogether@ucl.ac.uk

-We are keen to speak with staff who work with young men in prison (aged 18-25 years) and have insights to offer in relation to the role of families and broader support needs (i.e. housing, employment).
+We are keen to speak with staff who work with young men in prison (aged 18-25 years) and can provide insight into the role of families and broader support needs (e.g. housing, employment).
 You might be a prison governor, prison officer, social worker, psychologist, resettlement worker or from the third sector.
 We would discuss the study with you and invite you to an individual interview with a researcher.
 This can be held in-person or online and you will get a voucher to thank you for your time.

 We are also open to discussions with individuals who might have a particular prison in mind for this research.
-If you have have good links with the prison and it holds young men aged 18-25 years then drop us an email (fatherstogether@ucl.ac.uk) or call/message (0746 928 4285).
+If you have good links with a prison and it holds young men aged 18-25 years then email us at fatherstogether@ucl.ac.uk

 bottom of page